Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Preliminaries

-where the mean variables $\{\mu_q\}_{q = 1}^Q$ and the variance variables $\{v_q\}_{q = 1}^Q$ are fixed to preselected grid points, sampled either uniformly or randomly \cite{yinLinearMultipleLowRank2020}, and $\{\theta_q\}_{q=1}^Q$ are weights to be optimized.
-Taking the inverse Fourier transform of $S(\omega)$, yields the original GSM kernel as
+where $Q$ is the number of Gaussian components and $\theta_q$ is the corresponding weight of the $q$-th component in the Gaussian mixture.
+Unlike the SM kernel, the mean variables $\{\mu_q\}_{q = 1}^Q$ and the variance variables $\{v_q\}_{q = 1}^Q$ in the GSM kernel are fixed, either uniformly or randomly, to preselected grid points \cite{yinLinearMultipleLowRank2020}.
+By taking the inverse Fourier transform of $S(\omega)$, we obtain the formulation for the GSM kernel as

 where ${\tau}= |{x} -{x}^\prime| \in \mathbb{R}$.
-The GSM kernel formulated in Eq.~(\ref{eq:GSM-Kernel}) demonstrates itself to be an LMK, where $\{k_q(\tau)\}_{q=1}^Q$ are the $Q$ sub-kernels weighted by the weight parameters $\{\theta_q\}_{q=1}^Q$.
-As an LMK, the GSM sub-kernels benefit from the low-rank property under reasonable conditions.
-It has also been proven that the GSM kernel is able to approximate any stationary kernel arbitrarily well \cite{yinLinearMultipleLowRank2020}.
+In \cite{yinLinearMultipleLowRank2020}, it has been proven that the GSM kernel is able to approximate any stationary kernel arbitrarily well.
+In addition, the GSM kernel formulated above also demonstrates itself to be an LMK, where $\{k_q(\tau)\}_{q=1}^Q$ are the $Q$ sub-kernels with weights $\{\theta_q\}_{q=1}^Q$ to be optimized.
+As an LMK, the GSM sub-kernels benefit from the low-rank property under reasonable conditions \cite{yinLinearMultipleLowRank2020}.
+Consequently, the GSM kernel combines the conciseness of LMKs with the representational power of the SM kernel.

-The GSM kernel formulated above is designed to handle one-dimensional data $(P \!=\!
-1)$, and naively extending it to multi-dimensional data $(P \!>\!
-1)$ by fixing grid points in $\mathbb{R}^P$ gives rise to potential issues \cite{suwandiGaussianProcessRegression2022}.
+One limitation of the original GSM kernel formulated in Eq.~(\ref{eq:GSM-Kernel}) is that, it is designed solely for handling one-dimensional data, i.e., data with an input dimension $P$ equal to 1.
+Naively extending it to multi-dimensional data, where $P > 1$, by fixing grid points in $\mathbb{R}^P$, can lead to potential issues \cite{suwandiGaussianProcessRegression2022}.
 Most notably, the number of grid points grows exponentially with $P$ due to the curse of dimensionality.
-Visually in Fig. \ref{fig:kerneldensity}, substantially more Gaussian components are needed to approximate the spectral density in the 2-D case compared to the 1-D case.
-The exponential growth in the number of components $Q$ becomes intractable for high dimensional problems.
-For example, for a 10-D problem with 100 components per dimension, this gives an infeasible $Q = 100^{10} = 10^{20}$.
-In Section \ref{subsec:GSM-MISO}, we mitigate this exponential growth of $Q$ by proposing a new kernel formulation for the GSM kernel.
+In other words, substantially more Gaussian components are needed to approximate the spectral density in the $P$-dimensional case compared to the one-dimensional case.
+To illustrate this, consider a ten-dimensional dataset with 100 components per dimension.
+The total number of components needed would be $Q = 100^{10} = 10^{20}$, which is computationally infeasible.
+This rapid increase in the number of components makes the original GSM kernel impractical for high-dimensional data.
+In Section \ref{sec:GSM-MISO}, we mitigate this exponential growth of $Q$ by proposing a new formulation for the GSM kernel.